Angular Deployment

 branch.

-git commit -m "Add Firebase deployment"
+git add . git commit -m "Add Firebase deployment"

 Angular Deployment to Netlify